Liu Yifei: 2008–2013: Transition to film

-2014–present; International collaborations and television comeback
+2014–present: International collaborations and television comeback

 In 2014, Liu collaborated with Korean actor-singer Rain for the romance film For Love or Money, based on Hong Kong novelist Amy Cheung's 2006 novel of the same name.
 Though it did reasonably well at the box office, the film was criticized for its storyline and production.

-Liu starred in The Third Way of Love (2015) Her performance in the film led to her win for the Most Anticipated Actress award at the 16th Chinese Film Media Awards.
+Liu starred in The Third Way of Love (2015).
+Her performance in the film led to her win for the Most Anticipated Actress award at the 16th Chinese Film Media Awards.
 The same year, she was named the first Chinese ambassador of Dior Prestige and became the global ambassador of Tissot.

 In 2016, Liu starred in romance film Night Peacock, a Chinese-France co-production directed by Dai Sijie.
 She then starred in the youth romance film So Young 2: Never Gone.

 In 2017, Liu starred in romantic fantasy film Once Upon a Time by award-winning director Anthony LaMolinara and Zhao Xiaoding.
 She also starred in the historical film The Chinese Widow directed by Bille August.
 The film premiered at the Shanghai International Film Festival as the opening film, and Liu was nominated as Best Actress.
 The same year, Liu reunited with White Vengeance co-star Feng Shaofeng in the fantasy comedy film Hanson and the Beast.

-In November 2017, Liu was cast as Mulan in the live action adaptation of the 1998 Disney animated film, which was released in 2020 to mixed reviews.
+In November 2017, Liu was cast as Mulan in the live-action adaptation of the 1998 Disney animated film, which was released in 2020 to mixed reviews.

-In December 2017, it was announced that Liu will star in the upcoming fantasy mystery television series, The Love of Hypnosis.
-This marks her first small-screen comeback in 12 years.
+In December 2017, it was announced that Liu would star in the upcoming fantasy mystery television series, The Love of Hypnosis.
+This marked her first small-screen comeback in 12 years.

-Controversy

-In August 2019, Liu reshared an image posted by Chinese newspaper People's Daily, an official newspaper of the Central Committee of the Chinese Communist Party.
-The image included a quote from Chinese reporter Fu Guohao who worked for People's Daily-owned tabloid Global Times and was subsequently assaulted by protesters after stating during the 2019–20 Hong Kong protests: "I support Hong Kong police.
-You can beat me now.
-What a shame for Hong Kong."
-This sparked international controversy, with Liu being accused of supporting police brutality.
-Following this, the hashtag #BoycottMulan started trending supporting a boycott of the movie.
-In response to the controversy, Liu was not present at the 2019 D23 Expo, which gave fans an exclusive sneak peek of Mulan.
-When asked about the controversy in February 2020, Liu stated: "I think it's just a very sensitive situation."